eldarerathis/cwac-touchlist/README.markdown

 Usage
 -----
 You will see a sample project that uses `TouchListView` in the `demo/` directory of the repository.
-This project is designed to be built via Ant from the command line.
-Compile the top-level project first via `ant parcel`, then compile and install the demo project via `ant demo`.
+It references `TouchListView` as an Android library project.
+You can build it via Eclipse or the command line (e.g., `ant clean debug install`).

 To work with `TouchListView` in your own project, place the library project somewhere and update your project to reference